Classification: Colony Stimulating Factor

 Pegfilgrastim is a type of colony stimulating factor, which is a group of medications that stimulate the production and function of blood cells, including white blood cells, red blood cells and platelets.
 Granulocyte colony-stimulating factor (G-CSF) is a protein produced by the body to increase production of white blood cells.
 Pegfilgrastim is a long-acting, man-made version of G-CSF that stimulates white blood cell production, and in particular, neutrophil production.
 A neutrophil is a type of white blood cell that is responsible for fighting infection and is often decreased during cancer therapy.
 When the number of these cells drops below 1000/mm3, it is called neutropenia and puts the patient at significant risk of infection.
 Pegfilgrastim is used to prevent or treat neutropenia related to chemotherapy.

 Pegfilgrastim is not a cancer treatment, but a supportive care medicine.
-This means it is used to counteract the effects of cancer and its treatments.
+This means it is used to lessen the bone marrow suppression (reduced blood counts) secondary to cancer and its cytotoxic treatments.

 How to Take Pegfilgrastim

 Pegfilgrastim is given as an injection under the skin.
 This medication also comes in an on-body injector formulation which is addressed in a separate article. (link to onpro sheet)

 It is typically given as a single dose for each chemotherapy cycle, no sooner than 24 hours after the last dose of chemotherapy, and no more than 14 days before beginning the next chemotherapy cycle.
 To lessen the sting of the injection, it should be taken out of the refrigerator 30 minutes ahead of time.